 The first World Cup since the recently finished European Championships in Cluj-Napoca.

-Brazilian Flavia Saraiva won a medal on bars but fell while walking down the beam and then injured her ankle on her first pass.
+Brazilian Flavia Saraiva won a medal on bars but fell while walking down the beam and then injured her ankle on her first pass on Floor.
 Despite the disappointment there was no major injury and she successfully competed at the 2017 Osijek World Cup a week later.

 Rose Woo (CAN) stuck her first vault, the full twisting Yurchenko, which was very well executed.
 Her second vault was a simple front pike that was landed with a big step forward and just barely within the sidelines.
 The low difficulty of the front pike left her 8th with an average of 13.150